gamex-network/gamex-network.github.io/docs/index.md

 ## Why GAMEX

 Extreme events such as floods, heatwaves, and financial crises are increasingly central to scientific analysis and decision-making.
-While modern generative models scale efficiently to complex, high-dimensional data, they often fail to reproduce **tail behaviour** and extreme dependence structures.
+While modern generative models scale efficiently to complex, high-dimensional data, they often fail to reproduce tail behaviour and extreme dependence structures.

-GAMEX addresses this gap by fostering collaboration between experts in **EVT** and **Generative AI**, with the goal of developing models that are both **scalable** and **theoretically grounded**.
+GAMEX addresses this gap by fostering collaboration between experts in EVT and Generative AI, with the goal of developing models that are both scalable and theoretically grounded.

 ---